metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_configuration_v1alpha1_manifest.md

 - `include_test_regex` (String) IncludeTestRegex is used to include tests based on a regular expression.
 - `namespace` (String) Namespace defines the namespace to use for tests.
 If not specified, every test will execute in a random ephemeral namespace unless the namespace is overridden in a the test spec.
 - `namespace_template` (Map of String) NamespaceTemplate defines a template to create the test namespace.
+- `namespace_template_compiler` (String) NamespaceTemplateCompiler defines the default compiler to use when evaluating expressions.
 - `parallel` (Number) The maximum number of tests to run at once.
 - `repeat_count` (Number) RepeatCount indicates how many times the tests should be executed.
 - `report_format` (String) ReportFormat determines test report format (JSON|XML|JUNIT-TEST|JUNIT-STEP|JUNIT-OPERATION|nil) nil == no report. maps to report.Type, however we don't want generated.deepcopy to have reference to it.